symfony/symfony-docs/reference/twig_reference.rst

-Returns ``true`` if the current user has the required role, if only one is passed; if more than one is passed, with an array, the behavior depends on how the :ref:`authorization <access-decision-manager>` is configured; by default, the user has to have at least one of the passed roles.
+Returns ``true`` if the current user has the required role, if only one is passed; if more than one is passed, with an array, the behavior depends on how the :ref:`Access Decision Manager <components-security-access-decision-manager>` is configured; by default, the user has to have at least one of the passed roles.

 Optionally, an object can be pasted to be used by the voter.
 More information can be found in :ref:`security-template`.